chibyke01/Ansible-config-mgt/README.md

 This is another test for the save artifacts after starting all over again

-Test FOR SAVE ARTIFACTS
+# This is a Test FOR SAVE ARTIFACTS set up on jenkins using

-Test for artifacts after running the command /home command